 Remember, you can compare monthly costs for a six-month or one-year policy.

-That means costs will undoubtedly vary, which makes it all the more important to get quotes from several different providers.
+That means costs will undoubtedly vary, making it all the more important to get quotes from several providers.
 Some providers are notoriously cheaper than others for certain driver types.

 Don’t forget to ask potential providers about what discounts they offer that you might qualify for.
 Discounts can result in significant savings.